California Restraining Orders

 The court only orders permanent restrictions after a hearing.
 In these cases, the respondent must be notified and given the opportunity to tell their side of the story.
 Permanent restraining orders can remain in effect for up to five years.

-How do restraining orders affect my divorce case?
+How do restraining orders affect divorce?

 Divorce cases that involve allegations of domestic abuse complicate the matter.
 And every situation plays out differently.
 Because restraining orders have so many variables, it's impossible to predict an outcome without knowing all the facts.